odoo/documentation/content/applications/general/payment_acquirers/authorize.rst

 Don't forget to click on *Save* once you've set everything up.

 .. note::
-   Please refer to the :doc:`Payment Acquirers documentation <payment_acquirers>` to read how to configure this payment acquirer.
+   Please refer to the :doc:`Payment Acquirers documentation <../payment_acquirers>` to read how to configure this payment acquirer.

 Credentials